vpscl/find-meanings/README.md

 ## Overview

-FindMeanings is a simple dictionary application that aims to present the word's definition, a sentence sample, and pronounciation guide while providing a minimalistic design.
+FindMeanings is a simple dictionary application that aims to present the word's definition, a sentence sample, and pronunciation guide while providing a minimalistic design.

 ## Server-Side Framework